-- If you don’t like overly spicy food, skip the green chilli paste.
+- If you don’t like overly spicy food, skip the green chili paste.

-- For easier mixing, you could dissolve the chilli paste in the lime juice and mix in the spices and then add this mixture to the cooked potatoes.
+- For easier mixing, you could dissolve the chili paste in the lime juice and mix in the spices, and then add this mixture to the cooked potatoes.

 - After adding the spices and lime juice, do not cook for more than a couple of minutes.

 - 3 tablespoons of vegetable oil